libexpat/libexpat.github.io/content/pages/walkthrough2.md

-As previously mentioned, text declarations don't allow the pseudo-parameter `standalone` to be present, so we ignore it if `isGeneralTextEntity` is True.
+As previously mentioned, text declarations don't allow the pseudo-parameter `standalone` to be present, so we ignore it if `isGeneralTextEntity` is `XML_TRUE`.
 This is a redundant check;
-`standalone` will have been left alone (-1) if `isGeneralTextEntity` is True, but a little paranoia doesn't hurt.
+`standalone` will have been left alone (-1) if `isGeneralTextEntity` is `XML_TRUE`, but a little paranoia doesn't hurt.
 Otherwise `standalone == 1` causes us to set the `standalone` flag in the parser's DTD structure.
 We also check the parameter entity parsing control, which could have been set to parse external entities unless the XML document is supposed to be standalone.
 Since we know now that it is supposed to be standalone, we update that control field to disallow external parsing.
 External entities are a large topic for another time, so we won't go into the ramifications of that now.

 If there is an XML declaration handler, or failing that a default handler, that gets called next.
 Let's assume that we don't have